Kick off the holiday season by giving back to an Irish cause, on #GivingTuesday, a day devoted to supporting charities.

-December 3 is #GivingTuesday, the growing global movement which asks people to support different charities at the beginning of the holiday season.
+November 28 is #GivingTuesday, the growing global movement that asks people to support different charities at the beginning of the holiday season.

 In 2013, Kevin Bell died tragically in an accident in New York.
 Since then, his family has crafted a trust that aims to alleviate the financial hardship of bereaved families repatriating the body (bodies) of loved one(s) who have died abroad in sudden or tragic circumstances back to Ireland.

 Established in 1976, The Ireland Funds promote and support peace, culture, education, and community development throughout the island of Ireland, and Irish-related causes around the world.